 Head out, turning left along Broke Road to De Iuliis where Michael De Iuliis has been making waves in the wine industry with his Shiraz and more.
 Next door to De Iuliis is the Two Fat Blokes café and deli with local and NSW produce such as smoked trout from Nundle.

 Turn left again then right onto Hermitage Road where Scarborough Wine has one of its two cellar doors with wine including a flagship Chardonnay.
 Opposite Scarborough, drop into the Keith Tulloch sublime cellar door and upstairs tasting room.
 Muse Kitchen here is open for lunch Wed -Sun and dinner Friday and Saturday, but you should book.
 (Saturday night is a six-course tasting menu only.)
+Drop into Cococa Nib at the Keith Tulloch Cellar Door for artisan chocolates made with French chocolate.

 Still on the tasting trail in this area, Andrew Thomas is one of the Hunter’s most passionate wine makers producing 100% Hunter Shiraz and Semillon, now with a cellar door at the Tuscany Wine complex on the corner of Hermitage Road and Mistletoe Lane.